instill-ai/cortex/packages/design-tokens/README.md

 │       └── root.css <-- The root CSS variables file
 ```

-You need to digest the whole TailwindCSS configuration preset like below and set the rest configration you need.
+You need to digest the whole TailwindCSS configuration preset like below and set the rest configuration you need.
 (If you are building the Instill-AI's product we are not recommended to add extra style besides this preset.
 If the style is lacking please file the issue in the repo)

 ```js
 module.exports = {